VishalOfficial268/todo-application/README.md

 8. for user api -> localhost:3000/api/user/
 9. for todo api -> localhost:3000/api/todo/
 10. for more details please check the routes. ||| Thanks

+# Postman
+Note: For the postman collection, the imported collection has been added in "Postman" folder and it is just only for the test.